 Suddenly, you’ll be receiving far fewer unwanted phone calls than you are now.
 You can turn off this feature by dialing *87.

 Note: In some jurisdictions, dialing *77 on your mobile phone may connect you with law enforcement.
-Tap or click here for a list, or check with local or state law enforcement before trying *77.
+Check with local or state law enforcement before trying *77.

 Anonymous Call Rejection may differ with your carrier